League Rules 10 - 12

 The result of the match shall be forwarded to the Results Secretary by the home team, to be received no later than 10am the Wednesday following the previous weeks match.
 Failure to do so will incur a fine of £1

-Teams fielding less than three players in four matches shall have one point deducted each time this occurs thereafter.
+Teams fielding less than three players in four matches, including conceded matches, shall have one point deducted each time this occurs thereafter.

 If a match is to be played on two tables the following playing conditions and arrangements shall apply: